Revenue Recognition

 Service charges on deposit accounts consist of account analysis fees (i.e., net fees earned on analyzed business and public checking accounts), monthly service fees, check orders, and other deposit account related fees.
 The Company’s performance obligation for account analysis fees and monthly service fees is generally satisfied, and the related revenue recognized, over the period in which the service is provided.

-Check orders and other deposit account related fees are largely transactional based, and therefore, the Company’s performance obligation is satisfied, and related revenue recognized, at a point in time.
+Check orders and other deposit account-related fees are largely transactional based, and therefore, the Company’s performance obligation is satisfied, and related revenue recognized, at a point in time.
 Payment for service charges on deposit accounts is primarily received immediately or at the end of the month through a direct charge to customers’ accounts.

 Trust and Investment Fee Income

-Trust and investment fee income are primarily comprised of fees earned from the management and administration of trusts and other customer assets.
-The Company’s performance obligation is generally satisfied over time and the resulting fees are recognized monthly, based upon the month-end market value of the assets under management and the applicable fee rate.
+Trust and investment fee income is primarily comprised of fees earned from the management and administration of trusts and other customer assets.
+The Company’s performance obligation is generally satisfied over time, and the resulting fees are recognized monthly, based upon the month-end market value of the assets under management and the applicable fee rate.
 Payment is generally received a few days after month end through a direct charge to customers’ accounts.
 The Company does not earn performance-based incentives.

 Optional services such as real estate sales and tax return preparation services are also available to existing trust and asset management customers.
 The Company’s performance obligation for these transactional-based services is generally satisfied, and related revenue recognized, at a point in time (i.e., as incurred).
 Payment is received shortly after services are rendered.